-E. Section 3.7C In-Flight Communication
+F. Section 3.7C In-Flight Communication

 Changes were made to this section to require pilots provide more specific information when entering or departing a route.
 These changes were made for safety reasons.
-When entering a route, in addition to identifying their company and aircraft, pilots are now required to identify the name and location of the route, as well as their direction of travel and altitude.
+In addition to identifying their company and aircraft, pilots are now required to identify their location on the route, when entering or departing a segment of the route.
 They must also identify the name of the route when departing the route.
 Clarifying edits were included to make clear that pilots may identify their location along the route for the awareness of other operators as needed.